Zest-studi-o/bookzone-v2/README.md

 **User Feedback**

-- The user receives feedback providing messages with relevant information such as their logged in status or booking success as in the example bellow:
+- The user receives feedback providing messages with relevant information such as their logged-in status or booking success as in the example bellow:

 ![User feedback](docs/readme/features/success.jpg)